 Unlike prior methods, CellFlux models distribution-wise transformations from unperturbed to perturbed cell states, effectively distinguishing actual perturbation effects from experimental artifacts such as batch effects—a major challenge in biological data.

-Evaluated on chemical (BBBC021), genetic (RxRx1), and combined perturbation (JUMP) datasets, CellFlux generates biologically meaningful cell images that faithfully capture perturbation-specific morphological changes, achieving a 35% improvement in FID scores and a 12% increase in mode-of-action prediction accuracy over existing methods.
-Additionally, CellFlux enables continuous interpolation between cellular states, providing a potential tool for studying perturbation dynamics.
-These capabilities mark a significant step toward realizing virtual cell modeling for biomedical research.
+When evaluated on chemical (BBBC021), genetic (RxRx1), and combined perturbation (JUMP) datasets, CellFlux generates biologically meaningful cell images that faithfully capture perturbation-specific morphological changes, achieving a 35% improvement in FID scores and a 12% increase in mode-of-action prediction accuracy over existing methods.
+Additionally, CellFlux enables continuous interpolation between cellular states, offering a promising tool for studying perturbation dynamics.
+These capabilities represent a substantial step toward advancing virtual cell modeling in biomedical research.

 Click to jump to each section.

-Our method represents a significant advancement in computational biology, providing researchers with powerful tools for virtual cell modeling, drug discovery, and understanding cellular dynamics.
+Our method makes a meaningful contribution to computational biology, providing researchers with new tools for virtual cell modeling and the study of in-silico drug screening and personalized therapy development.
 The open-source implementation enables the community to build upon this work and accelerate progress in this field.

 Our method aims to predict changes in cell morphology induced by chemical or gene perturbations in silico.
 The approach addresses the fundamental challenge of distinguishing true biological effects from experimental artifacts through innovative distribution-to-distribution modeling.